bparanj/crystal/electronics/design/energy.md

    - As you stated, energy cannot be created or destroyed.
 This is the First Law of Thermodynamics.
    - In any process, the total energy of an isolated system remains constant.
-   - What we perceive as energy "consumption" is ly energy transformation.
+   - What we perceive as energy "consumption" is energy transformation.

 2. Energy Transformations in Electronic Circuits: